 so that it is suitable for storing materials.

-- Evaluate the acreage and determine appropriate use areas for livestock,
+- Evaluate the acreage and

 - Add renewable energy production.

-This information is provided as an example of data collection and
+The following information is provided as an example of data collection and

 goal setting regarding any construction project.
 It